neuland/jade4j/README.md

 config.setTemplateLoader(loader);
 ```

-<a name="differences"></a>
+<a name="expressions"></a>
-## Differences
+## Expressions

 The original jade implementation uses JavaScript for expression handling in `if`, `unless`, `for`, `case` commands, like this

+    book = {price: 9.99, available: true}
     if book.price < 5.50 && book.available
       p.sale special offer

-We decided to use [OGNL](http://en.wikipedia.org/wiki/OGNL) instead of a JavaScript interpreter like Rhino.
-OGNL's syntax and handling of `falsy` values is very similar to JavaScript.
-There are although some differences when it comes to `array` and `object/map` creation in the template:

-in jade.js:

-    names = ["artur", "stefan"]
-    book = {name: "My Diary", pages: 10}

-in jade4j:

-    names = {"artur", "stefan"}
-    book = #{"name": "My Diary", "pages": "10"}

-However, in most cases you would not create new objects in templates anyway.
+    each author in ["artur", "stefan", "michael"]
+      h2= author

+As of version 0.3.0 jade4j uses [JEXL](http://commons.apache.org/jexl/) instead of [OGNL](http://en.wikipedia.org/wiki/OGNL) for parsing and executing these expressions.

+We decided to switch to JEXL because its syntax and behavior is more similar to ECMAScript/JavaScript and so closer to the original jade.js implementation.
+JEXL runs also much faster than OGNL.
+Our benchmark showed a **performance increase by factor 3 to 4**.

 <a name="framework-integrations"></a>
 ## Framework Integrations